Treorchy: Religion

-In its early days as an industrial settlement, Treorchy was considered a nonconformist stronghold, with many chapels, the largest of which was Noddfa, a Welsh Baptist chapel which could seat upwards of a thousand people and which had a proud choral tradition.
+In its early days as an industrial settlement, Treorchy was considered a nonconformist stronghold, with many chapels, the largest of which was Noddfa – a Welsh Baptist chapel that could seat upwards of a thousand people and that had a proud choral tradition.

 Education

 Treorchy has two main schools: Treorchy Primary School and Treorchy Comprehensive.
-The primary school is not on the original site of Treorchy Boys and Treorchy Girls schools, but is built 100m further along Glyncoli Road.
-It is built to the original plans used on many of the older schools in the upper Rhondda.
+The primary school is not on the original site of the Treorchy Boys and Treorchy Girls schools, but is built 100 metres further along Glyncoli Road.
+It was constructed according to the original plans used for many of the older schools in the upper Rhondda.

 Treorchy Comprehensive school was built on the old site of the Tylecoch colliery.
-Its western athletics track was named the "Red Ash", being the remnants of the mine shaft.
-This was removed in 2006 to build an astroturf sportsfield.
-The school is officially 500m from the main gate to the rear gate, and runs from Chepstow Road, Cwmparc, to the Tylecoch Bridge, Treorchy.
+Its western athletics track was named the 'Red Ash', being the remnants of the mine shaft.
+This was removed in 2006 to build an astroturf sports field.
+The school is officially 500 metres from the main gate to the rear gate, and runs from Chepstow Road, Cwmparc, to Tylecoch Bridge, Treorchy.